2026 FIFA World Cup qualification (CONCACAF): Third round

-In the third round, the twelve teams advancing from the second round will be drawn into three groups of four teams.
-They will play double round-robin home-and-away matches, with the three group winners qualifying for the World Cup.
-The two best-ranked runners-up will advance to the inter-confederation play-offs.
+In the third round, the twelve teams advancing from the second round were drawn into three groups of four teams to play round-robin home-and-away matches.
+The three group winners qualified for the World Cup, and the two best-ranked runners-up advanced to the inter-confederation play-offs.
+The draw for the third round was held on 12 June 2025, 19:00 EDT.